Test in production without watermarks.

 Image barcode = generator.GenerateImage();

-//save the barcode as an image
+// Save the barcode as an image

 barcode.Save("barcode.png");

-//Generate the barcode based on the this.barCodeControl1
+// Generate the barcode based on the barcode control settings

 BarCodeGenerator generator = new BarCodeGenerator(this.barCodeControl1);